babab/DisPass/README.rst

 Got Emacs?
 You can use the Emacs wrapper
 ========================================

-If you have Emacs you can use the Emacs wrapper written by Tom Willemsen (ryuslash).
-Read more about it in the README of the 'emacs/' folder.
+If you have Emacs you can use the Emacs wrapper created and maintained by Tom Willemsen (ryuslash).

+You can find it at: https://github.com/ryuslash/dispass.el

 Support / ideas / questions / suggestions